Research on Writing Development in the GUGD

 Prototypical Performance in Writing by Curricular Level: Stages in L2 Literacy Development

 Goal of the project

-Analyze development of writing abilities across the curricular levels I IV.
+Analyze the development of writing abilities across the curricular levels I IV.
 The analysis comprises both a syntactic, more quantitative analysis (using T-units) and a textual (qualitative and quantitative) approach in order to profile developing literacy, particularly at the more advanced levels.
 Due to the explicit, though general statements that the curriculum makes regarding writing development and due to the explicit genre-based pedagogies in support of such projected writing development, a key interest is to compare these projections with actual performance.
-The study provides a near unique opportunity to profile language development longitudinally within a curricular context.
+The study provides a near-unique opportunity to profile language development longitudinally within a curricular context.

 The project has received approval from the IRB Board: 03-040C.

 The research team

 Heidi Byrnes and Hiram Maxim, GUGD, and John Norris, University of Hawai’i